JadenBalogh/home-together-b/Documentation/Meeting Notes/Group Meeting Minutes.md

 ###### 1:50-3:00pm:

- - Creating issues, assigning parts and discussing the plans of next week
+1.Creating issues, assigning parts and discussing the plans of next week

+Key point:
- - We decided to change from MongoDB to MySQL to save time (since we've all used relational databases before)
+We decided to change from MongoDB to MySQL to save time (since we've all used relational databases before)

+2.Updating rules:
  - Everyone needs to comment and review (NOT merge) on every pull request for this week by 9pm tonight - note that Jared still needs to create a pull request for the documentation so that'll also require comments and reviews

  - We've assigned the tasks for this week; we're primarily focusing on the database creation but Athena is setting up the mysql connection on the server and we've assigned you to create a front-end interface to show database results that are sent by the server

  - All the issues are updated on the github for more info